 Supply of medicines is one of the essential functions in society.
 The crises that we are now surrounded by were unforeseeable, but we can prepare for the disruptions that they might cause.
 Preparedness means not only surviving the disruption, but also recovering quickly after the crisis.
 An accurate situational picture is the foundation of all preparedness.

-DRA Consulting has conducted an extensive preliminary report on the operating environment of the medicine supply chain, commissioned by the healthcare pool that operates under the National Emergency Supply Agency.
+PharmaLex Finland (former DRA Consulting) has conducted an extensive preliminary report on the operating environment of the medicine supply chain, commissioned by the healthcare pool that operates under the National Emergency Supply Agency.
 The report specifies the current status of the Finnish medicine supply chain and its conditions for operating in different disruption scenarios.
 The report also presents a number of ideas for improving the contingency level of different operators.

-DRA Consulting arranged two scenario events for representatives of the pharmaceuticals field and interviewed some of the operators who did not participate in the events.
+Two scenario events were arranged for representatives of the pharmaceuticals field, and PharmaLex Finland interviewed some of the operators who did not participate in the events.
 This provided a comprehensive overview of the current state of the medicines supply.